tart/tart-monitoring/README.md

 ## Description

 Executes just one "show processlist" query on the server.
 Parse the output.

-Gives values of the following.
+Gives

+* all of the following values as performance data,
+* notifications if the following limits exceeded,
+* longest query information if it is running for 1 minute.

+Logs errors to /var/log/checkMySQLProcesslist.
 Exit with

-* 0 for ok
+* 0 for ok,
-* 1 for warning
+* 1 for warning,
-* 2 for critical
+* 2 for critical,
-* 3 for unknown
+* 3 for unknown.

-if the following limits exceeded.
-Logs errors to /var/log/checkMySQLProcesslist.

 <table >
 	<tr >